 Disclaimer: Some of the links included in this post are affiliate links.
 By purchasing products using these links you can support a Cajun in Cali at NO cost to you.
 Getting the goods you want while showing support is the best of both worlds!

-Because of our excellent planning we managed to see quite a bit of the small island.
-We definitely put some miles on our rental, that’s for sure.
+Because of our excellent planning, we managed to see quite a bit of the small island.
+We put some miles on our rental, that’s for sure.
 We primarily explored the north and west coasts of Maui but did venture inland to some of the high-country towns in search of different terrain and tastes.

 Below is a list of towns that made my Must See Maui list, along with tips and photos.
 While this list isn't comprehensive, it covers the best of the west, north and central parts of the island.
 Check it out!